Why do businesses join the Chamber?

 How many employees does the Chamber have?

-The Chamber currently employs eight full-time staff members.
-They include the President, Controller, Director of Member Engagemnet & Business Development, Communications & Web Strategies Manager, Membership Manager, Executive Assistant & Office Manager and Administrative and Project Coordinator.
+The Chamber currently employs eight staff members.
+They include the President, Controller, Economic Advancement & Member Relations Manager, Communications & Web Strategies Manager, Membership Manager, Membership Coordinator, Events Coordinator and Executive Assistant & Office Manager.

 How is the Chamber funded?